shakil2022/shakil_Website/_pages/about.md

 <a href="https://bubt.edu.bd/">
 Bangladesh University of Business and Technology (BUBT)
 </a>.
-I completed my M.Sc. in Information and Communication Technology at the
+I have completed my M.Sc. and B.Sc. degree in Information and Communication Technology at the
 <a href="https://iitju.edu.bd/">
 Institute of Information Technology, Jahangirnagar University
 </a>.